grantgasser/Alzheimers-Prediction/README.md

 ---

 ## Project Motivation
 The Alzheimer's Association estimates nearly 6 million Americans suffer from the disease and is the 6th leading cause of death in the US.
-The estimated cost of AD was $277 billion just in the US.
+The estimated cost of AD was $277 billion in the US in 2018.
 They estimate *early and accurate* diagnoses could save up to $7.9 trillion in medical and care costs over the next 30 years.

 Sources: [Mayo Clinic](https://www.mayoclinic.org/diseases-conditions/alzheimers-disease/symptoms-causes/syc-20350447 "Mayo Clinic - Alzheimer's Disease"), [Alzheimer's Association](https://www.alz.org/alzheimers-dementia/facts-figures), [Wikipedia](https://en.wikipedia.org/wiki/Alzheimer's_disease)